Free-love “Harmonial Brotherhood” was a disaster

 By Finn J.D.
 John — December 7, 2014

 It was late fall of 1859 when the schooner Santiago arrived in port in La Ventosa, Oaxaca, Mexico, and disgorged its cargo of pilgrims of the Harmonial Brotherhood sect, on their quest to found their own Central American Utopia.

-Those pilgrims were a different bunch, though, than the starry-eyed naïfs who had boarded the Santiago in San Francisco.
+Those pilgrims were a different bunch, though, than the starry-eyed naïfs who had boarded the Santiago in San Francisco (see Part 1 of this 2-part story).
 Back then, they had been in the full bloom of their innocent belief in the doctrines of the Harmonial Brotherhood sect and its leader, Oregon orchard pioneer Henderson Luelling.
 Now, after a hungry and grueling month or two at sea, the faith of the strongest among them was at least a little bit bruised.